A little recap of my 5 favourite speakers from WordCamp London 2019.

 [Business Talk]

-Creating e-commerce websites at Impact is always enjoyable as you see client’s products in all their glory and you can also watch when live from the sidelines how the business grows through the sales.
+Creating e-commerce websites at Impact is always enjoyable.
+You see client’s products in all their glory and you can also watch when live from the sidelines how the business grows through the sales.

 I felt that keeping up to date with this from a work point of view and from a personal point of view with my own e-commerce website that identifying trends would be beneficial.

-Topher discussed the differences between someone who is younger (aka Gen Z) on what they look for when purchasing, that would push them to buy compared to a baby boomer (older generation) which I found really useful.
-There will always be different marketing ploys for every generation but he confirmed studies were showing that the older generation were not down for buying online where as of course the younger generation only want to buy online and they want sales or discounts!
+Topher discussed the differences between someone who is younger (eg. Gen Z) and what they look for when purchasing that would push them to buy, compared to a baby boomer or other generation.
+I found this really useful.
+There will always be different marketing ploys for every generation.
+But he confirmed studies were showing that the older generations were not keen on buying online.
+Whereas of course the younger generations only want to buy online, and they want sales or discounts!

 Throughout his talk he touched based on these trends (mentions 5 but as he says there is 6).